-Join us at 6:15 pm on Sunday evenings as we worship, pray, learn and encounter God together
+Join us on Sunday evenings as we worship, pray, learn and encounter God together

 For God has not given us a spirit of fear, but of power, love, and self-control.